Schweitzer cabinet

-The Schweitzer cabinet has been the government of the German state of Rhineland-Palatinate since July 2024, succeeding the third Dreyer cabinet.
+The Schweitzer cabinet was the government of the German state of Rhineland-Palatinate from July 2024 to May 2026, succeeding the third Dreyer cabinet.

 The cabinet was again formed as a traffic light coalition consisting of the SPD, the Greens and the FDP.

 Vote in the Landtag

 On 10 July 2024, the Landtag of Rhineland-Palatinate elected Alexander Schweitzer as Minister-President, receiving three more votes than the coalition factions supporting him actually have; thus, he was also elected by opposition MPs in the secret ballot.
 Schweitzer's cabinet was then appointed and confirmed by the Landtag.